 Epigenetic marks such as DNA methylation are important for genome regulation (Bell & Felsenfeld 1992; Li et al., 1992; Hsieh 1994).
 DNA methylation has been well-studied in mammals and plants where it has been shown to play important roles in temporal and spatial regulation of gene expression (Okano et al.,1999, Zhang et al., 2006), reduction of transcriptional noise (Bird 1995), and genome stabilization (Wolffe & Matzke 1999).
 However, the distribution and context of DNA methylation varies greatly among phylogenetic groups indicating that these functional roles may not be conserved (Colot & Rossignol 1999).

 In contrast to the heavily methylated vertebrate genomes, invertebrate genomes exhibit a relatively low level of methylation that is primarily confined to gene bodies (Zemach et al., 2010).
 It is perhaps because of these differences that DNA methylation has remained largely understudied in invertebrates.
 Recently, however, there has been a renewed interest in invertebrate DNA methylation patterns as it is now being recognized that they are exceptional models to study function and evolutionary roles of gene body methylation.
-Furthermore, it’s been shown that DNA methylation mediates phenotypes in response to environmental cues in the invertebrate Apis mellifera (Kucharski et al., 2008, Lyko et al., 2010), indicating an important role integrating environmental signals.
+Furthermore, it has been shown that DNA methylation mediates phenotypes in response to environmental cues in the invertebrate Apis mellifera (Kucharski et al., 2008, Lyko et al., 2010), indicating an important role integrating environmental signals.
 Thus, understanding both the distribution and function of DNA methylation in diverse invertebrate lineages will contribute significantly to our understanding of the evolution of genome regulation and environmental physiology.

 The focus of the work presented here is to explore the role of DNA methylation in bivalve molluscs.
 The presence of DNA methylation has been confirmed in several bivalve species (Wang et al., 2008, Petrovic et al., 2009, Gavery & Roberts 2010).
 A majority of the research on DNA methylation in molluscs has focused on the Pacific oyster (Crassostrea gigas), an economically and ecologically important species.
 Previous studies in the Pacific oyster identified a relationship between gene function and methylation pattern.
 Specifically, it was shown that genes with housekeeping functions are more methylated than genes involved in inducible functions (i.e. genes involved in response to environment, embryonic development or tissue-specific functions) (Gavery & Roberts 2010, Roberts & Gavery 2012).
 More recently, Riviere et al. (2013) determined that DNA methylation plays a critical role in development as indicated by differential methylation patterns throughout embryogenesis.
 This was further supported by their observation that 5-aza-cytidine, a potent demethylating agent, significantly disrupts embryonic development (Riviere et al., 2013).

 These recent studies on DNA methylation in oysters provides important foundational information on DNA methylation in bivalves.
 However, previous studies were not able to provide fine scale resolution of DNA methylation patterns, nor examine the relationship with gene expression at the genome-wide level.
-Here, we provide the first high resolution methylome of a mollusc and integrate RNA-seq data to get a better understanding of the role of DNA methylation in invertebrates.
+Here, we provide the first high resolution methylome of a mollusc and examine this in relationship to gene expression data to get a better understanding of the role of DNA methylation in invertebrates.

 Methods

-High-throughput Sequencing and Mapping of Bisulfite treated DNA (BS-Seq)
+Bisulfite treated DNA (BS-Seq) Analysis